Bill Hemmer: CNN

 Hemmer worked at CNN from 1995 to 2005, hosting several programs, including American Morning (initially with Paula Zahn, and later with Soledad O'Brien), CNN Tonight, CNN Early Edition, CNN Morning News, and CNN Live Today with co-anchor Daryn Kagan.

-During the election of 2000, Hemmer was one of the first national reporters in Tallahassee, FL, where he remained for 37 days until the United States Supreme Court ruled in Governor George W Bush's favor.
+During the election of 2000, Hemmer was one of the first national reporters in Tallahassee, FL, where he remained for 37 days until the United States Supreme Court ruled in Texas Governor George W Bush's favor.
 For his non-stop reporting, Hemmer garnered national attention and the nickname "The Chad Lad".

 In May 2001, Hemmer played an instrumental role in the network's coverage of the Timothy McVeigh execution, reporting from Terre Haute, Indiana, where McVeigh was put to death for his part in the Oklahoma City bombing.

 He reported from the World Trade Center site in New York City for a month in the aftermath of the attacks of September 11, 2001, and from Khandahar, Afghanistan, during the buildup of American forces in the early days of the War on Terror.

 In the summer of 2002, Hemmer reported live from Somerset, Pennsylvania, on the mining accident that trapped nine workers for 77 hours when a wall separating their tunnel from an abandoned, flooded mine gave way, sending millions of gallons of water into their work area.

 In 2003, Hemmer traveled to Kuwait to report on escalating tensions in Iraq and remained on-site to cover Operation Iraqi Freedom when the war began.

 He also spent more than a month covering the crisis in Kosovo, where he reported on the aerial bombing missions from Aviano Air Base in Italy, the refugee crisis from Skopje, Macedonia, and on the latest NATO developments from Brussels.